The Trail of the Lonesome Pine (1936 film): Production

 With principal on-location photography beginning in mid-October 1935 in Chatsworth, at Big Bear Lake (in the San Bernardino Mountains), and at the Santa Susana Pass in California, recreating the rural and mountain locale of the novel.
 The film was the first feature-length film to be shot in three-strip Technicolor on location.

+Hathaway was borrowed from Paramount.
 In an interview with James Bawden in 1976, Fonda remembered carving “HF LUVS SS” on a tree during the production of this film.
 Director Henry Hathaway found it when shooting Woman Obsessed there in 1959.

 Considered a technological success, The Trail of the Lonesome Pine was not the first film to utilize the new color process but integrated its use successfully, and was a harbinger of future developments.
 "The significance of this achievement is not to be minimized.
 It means that color need not shackle the cinema, but may give it fuller expression.
 It means that we can doubt no longer the inevitability of the color film or scoff at those who believe that black-and-white photography is tottering on the brink of that limbo of forgotten things which already has swallowed the silent picture."